umanda/react-car-app/README.md

-Experimental Project for Scaffolding React Application
+Experimental Project for Scaffolding React website built with TailwindJs and NestJs API powered by MySQL.

 ## Packages